tetuti/react-piano/README.md

 A live demo of the app can be found [here](https://react-piano.netlify.com/) (best viewed on a phone, minimal work done on responsiveness).

 The sound quality is rather poor and sound mixing is atrocious.
-There's also a bug whem pressing a key down and releasing it whilst moving the mouse away where the tone gets stuck due using the mouse/touch-up event for stopping the oscillator.
+There's also a bug when pressing a key down and releasing it whilst moving the mouse away from said key where the tone gets stuck.
+This is due to me using the mouse/touch-up/down events for starting and stopping the oscillator in order to be able to allow a key to "held".